jlcorcuera/unipi-dsmt-2022-2023/infraestructure/README.md

 docker exec -it dsmt-20222023 /bin/bash
 ```

+** Once you connect to a container, you have to run manually either Apache Tomcat or Glassfish. **

 ## Applications inside the container

 The docker file definition was configured to create a container with the following programs: